jpulse-net/jpulse-framework/docs/dev/work-items.md

   - use key path in case the array elements are objects, such as:
     - {{#each users}} {{this.profile.firstName}} {{this.profile.lastName}} {{/each}}
     - stringify object if last item in key path is object

+### **W-0**: view: create site navigation pulldown and hamburger
+- status: 🕑 PENDING
+- type: Feature
+- objective: configurable site navigaton for quick access that works on desktop and mobile
+- define site menu in appConfig.view.siteMenu
+  - or define in i18n?
+  - nesting possible
+  - i18n (how?)
+- on desktop:
+  - on hover over site logo and site name,
+  - show pulldown with nested pages
+- on mobile:
+  - show hamburger menu (where? to the left of app icon?)

+### **W-0**: view: create responsive sidebar
+- status: 🕑 PENDING
+- type: Feature
+- objective: define common sidebar, make it useful on mobile and desktop
+- only left sidebar?
+  - also right sidebar?
+- on desktop:
+  - show options:
+    - fixed (default)
+    - toggle: ▶ / ◀ clickable buttons
+    - auto-hide: show when mouse is on left page padding (open close with delay)
+- on mobile:
+  - closed by default
+  - open on command (hamburger menu?)
+- fix /jpulse/ markdown page to be based on common sidebar

 ### **W-0**: log controller: convert log to TSV
 - status: 🕑 PENDING